google/cluster-data/ClusterData2011_2.md

-# ClusterData2011\_2 traces
+# ClusterData 2011 traces

 _John Wilkes and Charles Reiss._

 The `clusterdata-2011-2` trace represents 29 day's worth of Borg cell information from May 2011, on a cluster of about 12.5k machines.
+(The `-2` refers to the fact that we added some additional data after the initial release, to create trace version 2.1.)

   * If you haven't already joined our
     [mailing list](https://groups.google.com/forum/#!forum/googleclusterdata-discuss),
     please do so now.  **Important**: please fill out the "reason" field, or your application will be rejected.
-  * If you haven't already filled out our [brief survey](http://goo.gl/GIDUh), please do so now.
-We use these to keep in touch with you, and announce goodies such as new traces.

 ## Trace data